msprev/pandocinject/doc/readme.md

 Wouldn't it be nice to do this without learning a funky template/style/query language?
     Wouldn't it be nice to say the output you want directly in your favourite format (markdown/html/org/etc.)?
-    And wouldn't it be nice to use a simple language like Python to do the selecting and formatting logic?
+    And wouldn't it be nice to use a simple language like Python to do the logic of selecting and formatting?

-pandocinject does this.
+pandocinject does all this.
     Or rather, pandocinject creates pandoc filters do to this.
     Creating these filters is trivial.
     A worked example is given below.